ksrbrust/Customer-Segmentation-RFM-Analysis/README.md

 metric.
 Combine the RFM scores to create a single RFM score for each customer.

 #
-* Customer Analysis
+* Customer Analysis <br>
-o How many unique customers are there in the dataset? o What is the distribution of the number of orders per customer? o Can you identify the top 5 customers who have made the most purchases by order count?
+o How many unique customers are there in the dataset? <br>
+o What is the distribution of the number of orders per customer? <br>
+o Can you identify the top 5 customers who have made the most purchases by order count?<br>
 * Product Analysis
 o What are the top 10 most frequently purchased products? o What is the average price of products in the dataset?